gitlabhq/gitlabhq/doc/api/projects.md

 + `merge_requests_enabled` (optional) - enabled by default
 + `wiki_enabled` (optional) - enabled by default

-Will return created project with status `201 Created` on success, or `404 Not found` on fail.
+Return values:

++ `201 Created` on success with the project data (see example at `GET /projects/:id`)
++ `400 Bad Request` if the required attribute name is not given
++ `403 Forbidden` if the user is not allowed to create a project, e.g. reached the project limit already
++ `404 Not Found` if something else fails

-## List project team members
+### List project members

 Get a list of project team members.